Facts About Our Work in Nicaragua

-- Access to clean water is a critical need in Nicaragua.
-The Central American country has 30 water projects to supply clean water through filtration and other distribution systems.
+- Access to water is a critical need in Nicaragua.
+The Central American country has more than 30 water projects to supply water through filtration and other distribution systems.

 - Food For The Poor works with 19 orphanages as part of the Angels Of Hope program in Nicaragua.
 Through the Angels Of Hope program, 367 children receive shelter and an education.